XinyunZhang5/Cureiosity_healthcare_CS128H_project/README.md

 # Ductor_healthcare_CS128H_project
-Final project for CS128H section, implement an app helping people see a doctor in home and check their health condition.

 Group Name: Cureiosity

 Group member names and NetIDs: Xinyun Zhang  xinyunz5

 Project Introduction:

+Final project for CS128H section, implement an app helping people see a doctor in home and check their health condition.

+Goals and objectives: design good UI, implement a chat platform (at least), and if I have more time, inbed an AI chat box in it.
+WHY: to help people become healthier and know what is happening to their body anytime without going to a specific hospital.
+I think the significant utility is in the mental side, people may feel a master of their body so they will not worry all the time.

 Please provide a brief description of your project.
 List the goals and objectives of your project and explain why you’ve chosen to work on this project.